mohamedsamara/mern-ecommerce/README.md

   * Add a payment method solution to enable checkout and collecting payments
   * Associate each Merchant to a payment account
-  * Enable Admins to disable a category, product or a brand
-  * Enable Admins to manage users module
-  * Enable Merchants disable their own brand and products
+  * Enable Admin to edit products & category products
   * Enable Merchants to add products to a specific category